Frequently Asked Questions

 - How can I get to Taos if I don’t have a vehicle?

 There are shuttles to Taos.
 We recommend Taos Express or RTD Blue Bus.
 We strongly recommend making arrangements in advance.
 Please call us at 505.982.4333 for assistance.
-Please call John Dilg at 505.660.6684 for personal tours.
-There are many more options; please ask our Front Desk Staff to assist you in planning some memorable day trips.
+There are many options for tours; please ask our Guest Services staff to assist you in planning some memorable day trips.

 - What is the best Restaurant in Santa Fe?
 Or….Where should I go to dinner tonight?

 Santa Fe hosts roughly 340 restaurants, ranging from New Mexican, to Continental, to Indian, to Sushi … and so on.
 Our usual response is: “What are you hungry for tonight?”
 Our Guest Services staff is well acquainted with Santa Fe’s restaurants, paying close attention to those that delight visitors and to those that don’t.
-Please see the “Restaurant Guide” page with our recommended restaurants, or for a more complete listing of restaurants visit www.santaferestaurantassociation.com.
+Please visit the “Restaurant Guide” page for our recommendations.
 Most restaurants require reservations in advance.
 Please call us at 505.982.4333 so we may assist you in making those reservations.

 - What do I do if I am not feeling well?
-Santa Fe is nestled at the base of Sangre de Cristo Mountainswith an elevation of 7000-8500 feet elevation, depending on where you are in the city.
+Santa Fe is nestled at the base of Sangre de Cristo Mountains with an elevation of 7000-8500 feet elevation, depending on where you are in the city.
 Consequently, the air is quite thin and arid.
 The streets often have a subtle uphill slant as well.
 As a result, our guests occasionally develop altitude sickness, particular for those from cities at sea level.
 The symptoms are similar to those of the common flu.
 A&R medical supply provides oxygen and related equipment to assist you in adapting to Santa Fe’s altitude.
 Though their main office is in Albuquerque, they have a local office specifically to help meet this need.
 We strongly, and we mean strongly, recommend that you drink plenty of water while in Santa Fe, especially during the first few days.
-We also encourage you to reduce your alcohol intake during the first few days.
+We also encourage you to reduce your alcohol intake during these days, too.
 These two steps will help your body acclimate much better.
 There are multiple options if you find that you need immediate medical attention.
 Ulti-med (505.989.8707) is open 9am-5pm; seven days a week.
 They are the closest medical care facility to the Inn of the Governors; just six blocks away.
-Urgent Care Santa Fe (505.474.0120) is open 5pm-10pm weekdays and 10am-10pm weekends.
-They are located South of the Inn on Rodeo Road; roughly 20 minutes away.
+Railyard Urgent Care (505.501.7791) is open 8am-7pm seven days a week.
+They are located at 821 South St. Francis Drive; roughly a 10 minute drive away.
 Both of these facilities can treat altitude sickness amongst other general illnesses.
-If you feel it is a medical emergency, please call 9-911 from your guest room phone, or visit the emergency room at Christus St. Vincent’s Hospital on Hospital Road and St. Michael’s; just 10 minutes from the Inn.
+If you feel it is a medical emergency, please call 9-911 from your guest room phone, or visit the emergency room at Christus St. Vincent’s Hospital on Hospital Road and St. Michael’s; just 15 minutes from the Inn.

 - What are the “do not miss” activities in Santa Fe?